HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

-and a game structure $\calG$ (the size of which is constant), such that $\calG \models (\ref{eq:finalConstruction})$ iff the TM accepts $w$.
-The idea of this encoding is similar to \cite{Rabe16}: The path $\pi$ should enumerate successive configurations of the TM (each of which is $\mathcal{C}(k, n)$ steps long).
-The initial configuration should contain the input $w$ (which we hard-code in the formula).
+and a game structure $\calG_{\calT}$ (the size of which is constant and does not depend on $w$), such that $\calG_\calT \models (\ref{eq:finalConstruction})$ iff $\calT$ accepts $w$.
+The idea of this encoding is similar to \cite{Rabe16}: First, formula $\psi_{(\calT, w)}$ contains $\bigwedge_{i=1}^k \mathit{correct}_i$ as a conjunct to ensure that the counters on paths $\pi_1, \ldots, \pi_k$ are correct.
+In addition, the path $\pi$ should enumerate consecutive configurations of $\calT$ (each of which is $\mathcal{C}(k, n)$ steps long).
+The initial configuration should contain the input $w$ (which we simply hard-code in the formula).
 Using the yardstick (which \refu{} can start at any time), we can compare positions which are $\mathcal{C}(k, n)$-steps apart and -- as transitions of a TM are local -- enforce that $\pi$ encodes a valid accepting computation (see \cite[Lemma 5.6.3]{Rabe16} for details).
 Model checking of a formula of the form (\ref{eq:finalConstruction}) (with $k$ complex and $1$ simple quantifier) is thus $2k$-\EXPSPACE-hard (Note that $\mathcal{C}(k, n) \geq \mathit{Tower}_2(2k, n)$.
-We can scale the counter to an arbitrary basis $c > 2$ by using $\lceil \log_2 c \rceil$ propositions for the counter).
-In cases of more than a single simple quantifier, we can construct a larger yardstick, by adding the construction of Rabe \cite{Rabe16} (which extends the length by one exponent with each simple quantifier) to ours (which extends the length by two exponents with each complex quantifier).
+We can scale the counter to an arbitrary base $c > 2$ by using $\lceil \log_2 c \rceil$ propositions for the counter).
+In cases of more than a single simple quantifier, we can construct a larger yardstick by adding the construction of Rabe \cite{Rabe16} (which extends the length by one exponent with each simple quantifier) to ours (which extends the length by two exponents with each complex quantifier).
 See \cite[Lemma 5.6.2]{Rabe16} for details.

-\item If $l = 0$: Similar to the previous case we use our counter construction.
-Assume we are given a $2^{\mathcal{C}(k-1, n)}$-space-bounded Turing machine and an input $w$.
+\item If $l = 0$: Similar to the previous case, we use our counter construction.
+Assume we are given a $2^{\mathcal{C}(k-1, n)}$-space-bounded Turing machine $\calT$ and an input $w$ (with $|w| = n$).
 We design a formula